Kowsalyasp/parentkarafmodule/sql readme.md

 To modify the structure of existing tables in the database by adding, modifying, renaming, or dropping columns and constraints.

 #### Creation of column to table:
-To insert a column into a table, you can specify the columns with data type.
+To create a column in the table, it is mandatory to specify the column name and datatype, while max-length, nullable, default-value attributes are optional.

 #### Addition of columns to existing tables:
-If you want to add the columns in a specific order in the existing table.
-You may add the column using tag with attributes.
+Inorder to add an additional column in the table we need to specify the column tag.

 #### Dropping an existing column:
-You can delete columns in particular tables that you prefer to take out. while dropping a column note that You can't delete a column that has primary key or foreign key constraints.
+You can delete columns in particular tables that you prefer to take out.
+While dropping a column, note that You can't delete a column that has primary or foreign key constraints.
 When you delete a column from a table, the column and all the data it contains are deleted.

-#### Insert Values in a column:
-To insert data into an column, The values that you want to insert must be inside the double quotes("").

 ## Primary-key tag
  Primary keys must contain unique values and cannot have NULL values.
- A table can have only one primary key, which may consist of single or multiple fields.
+ A table can have only one primary key column.
  Each primary key should be provided within the <primary-keys> tag.

 ```